solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 }
 ```

-Obviously this is skipping things like content events and versioning, which might need to be added as well if your code depends on those.
+Obviously this is skipping things like content events and versioning, but you can easily extend the method if your code depends on those features.

 Implementing (simplified versions) of GetItems, Delete and GetChildren methods was very straightforward.